Convex Hypersurfaces with Prescribed Scalar Curvature and Asymptotic Boundary in Hyperbolic Space: Introduction

 Our second task in this paper is to solve \eqref{eqn9}.
 A central issue is to provide certain uniform $C^2$ bound for $u^\epsilon$.
-Motivated by a recent work of Guan-Qiu \cite{GQ17}, we obtain interior $C^2$ estimates for strictly locally convex solutions to prescribed scalar curvature equations in $\mathbb{H}^{n+1}$, which, together with Evans-Krylov interior estimates (see \cite{Evans, Krylov}) and standard diagonal process, lead to the following existence result.
+Different from \cite{GSS09, GS10, GS11, GSX14}, where the authors derived uniform bound for certain quantities regarding solutions of \eqref{eqn11} under certain assumptions, we use \eqref{eqn10} as an approximate Dirichlet problem and tolerate the $\epsilon$-dependent $C^2$ bound for solutions to \eqref{eqn10}, since we are able to use the idea of Guan-Qiu \cite{GQ17}, who established $C^2$ interior estimates for convex hypersurfaces with prescribed scalar curvature in $\mathbb{R}^{n+1}$.
+We extend their estimates to $\mathbb{H}^{n+1}$, which, together with Evans-Krylov interior estimates (see \cite{Evans, Krylov}) and standard diagonal process, lead to the following existence result.
+Since the pure $C^2$ interior estimates can only be derived up to scalar curvature equations (see Pogorelov \cite{Po78} and Urbas \cite{Ur90} for counterexamples when $k \geq 3$), we hope to investigate the cases $k \geq 3$ in future work by other means.
+Meanwhile, interior $C^2$ estimates are limited to hypersurfaces satisfying certain convexity property (see \cite{GQ17}), which also explains why we only focus on strictly locally convex hypersurfaces.